-Do we recall other parts of the bible that speak of this?
+Do we recall other parts of the Bible that speak of this?
 Do we see any symbolism?
 Look up cross references and read some commentaries.

 5. How Does God/Christ Feel

-So often we are too focused on ourselves.
 We don’t always consider God Himself.
 Why did He say what He did?
 Was He happy?
 Was He hurting?
 Consider God during the times of His people not listening.
 Consider Christ walking with believers who hated Him.
 Learn about the attributes of God!

 6. Are We Living The Scripture

-Are we actively doing what we read?
+Are we actively following the commission of the saints?
 How can we work on this?

 These are all things to consider and pray about as well.
-The Holy Spirit within us lives in our soul’s temple.
+The Holy Spirit within true believers of Jesus Christ lives in our soul’s temple.
 He is ready to prick our spirit, convict us, refine us, and help us be fruitful.
-When we’re fruitful, God will prune us so we can be more fruitful.
+When we’re fruitful, God prunes us so we can be more fruitful.

 (NLT) Psalm 119:34, “Give me understanding and I will obey your instructions; I will put them into practice with all my heart.”